Table of Contents

-The etiology differentiates between an exogenous hypercortisolism due to long-term treatment with glucocorticosteroids and an endogenous increased production and secretion of cortisol or ACTH.
+Exogenous hypercortisolism induced by long-term treatment with glucocorticosteroids can be distinguished from an endogenous increase in the synthesis and secretion of cortisol or ACTH.

-In all cases, hypercortisolism is followed by consecutive Cushing’s syndrome.
-The exogenous hypercortisolism is the most common reason.
-When it comes to the endogenous Cushing’s syndrome, it is necessary to differentiate between the ACTH-dependent version (secondary hypercortisolism) and the ACTH-independent version (primary hypercortisolism):
+In all cases, hypercortisolism is accompanied by Cushing’s syndrome.
+Exogenous hypercortisolism is the most common cause of Cushing’s syndrome.
+Endogenous Cushing’s syndrome can be further divided into ACTH-dependent (secondary hypercortisolism) and ACTH-independent (primary hypercortisolism) types:

-- An ACTH-producing adenoma in the anterior pituitary or a primary hypothalamic hyperfunction indicates central Cushing’s syndrome, which is also called Morbus cushing.
-This forms the biggest group of endogenous Cushing’s syndromes.
+- The presence of an ACTH-producing adenoma in the anterior pituitary, or a primary hypothalamic hyperfunction, indicates central Cushing’s syndrome, which is also known as Morbus Cushing.
+ACTH-producing adenomas constitute the biggest group of endogenous Cushing’s syndromes.

-- ACTH can be increased ectopically (paraneoplastic), too, due to small-cell lung carcinoma and carcinoid tumors.
+- ACTH can be increased ectopically (paraneoplastic) due to small-cell lung carcinoma and carcinoid tumors.

-- The ACTH-independent Cushing’s syndrome underlies for example a cortisol-producing adenoma or carcinoma of the adrenal cortex (adrenal Cushing’s syndrome).
+- ACTH-independent Cushing’s syndrome may result in a cortisol-producing adenoma or a carcinoma of the adrenal cortex (adrenal Cushing’s syndrome).

 Epidemiology of Cushing’s Syndrome

-While the exogenous (iatrogenic) Cushing’s syndrome is very common, the endogenous Cushing’s syndrome affects only 2-3 of 1 million inhabitants.
-75% of those are made up by the central Cushing’s syndrome, up to 10% are due to ectopic (paraneoplastic) ACTH-secretion and about 15% correspond to the ACTH-independent form, the adrenal Cushing’s syndrome.
+While the exogenous (iatrogenic) Cushing’s syndrome is very common, its endogenous counterpart affects only two to three individuals in a population of 1 million.
+Almost three-quarters of such patients manifest central Cushing’s syndrome, up to 10% are due to ectopic (paraneoplastic) ACTH secretion, and about 15% manifest the ACTH-independent form, the adrenal Cushing’s syndrome.

 Symptoms of Hypercortisolism

-The clinical presentation of the affected patients results from the various effects of cortisol.
-The effects on the fat metabolism are certainly felt as very disturbing.
-Truncal obesity with bull’s neck and moon face arises due to fat redistribution.
-The skin shows bad tissue repair with a predisposition for haemorrhages (ecchymosis, haematoma), acne, striae rubrae, atrophy, ulcers and furuncles.
+The clinical presentation by the affected patients is attributed to the myriad effects of cortisol, and the effects on fat metabolism are very distressing.
+Truncal obesity with a characteristic ‘bull’s neck’ and ‘’moon face’ is attributed to fat redistribution.
+The skin shows defective tissue repair with a predisposition to hemorrhages (ecchymosis, hematoma), acne, striae rubrae, atrophy, ulcers, and furuncles.

-A catabolic protein metabolism with osteoporosis (and an increased risk for fractures or bone necrosis), myopathy with peripheral muscular atrophy and adynamia exists.
-Furthermore, a diabetic metabolic state is provoked.
-Arterial hypertonia may also arise or be worsened.
-Androgens may also be increased, if it is an ACTH-dependent form: women experience virilisation with hirsutism and cycle disorders.
+Protein metabolism with osteoporosis (and an increased risk for fractures or bone necrosis), myopathy with peripheral muscular atrophy, and adynamia are the other manifestations.
+A diabetic metabolic state may develop.
+In addition, arterial hypertonia may occur or be exacerbated.
+Androgen levels may also be increased in ACTH-dependent forms, manifesting as virilization with hirsutism and cycle disorders in women.

-A hypokalemia, which arises only in few cases connected with hypercortisolism, may be an indicator for a tumor of the adrenal cortex or for the ectopic ACTH-production.
+Hypokalemia, which arises only in a few cases connected with hypercortisolism, may indicate a tumor in the adrenal cortex or ectopic ACTH synthesis.

 Diagnostic Investigation of Hypercortisolism

-The clinical symptoms or the patient’s medication history lead to the suspected diagnosis.
+The diagnosis is based on clinical symptoms or the patient’s medication history.

-- ACTH-determining in the plasma: increased with central or ectopic Cushing’s syndrome, decreased with adrenal Cushing’s syndrome.
+Plasma ACTH: Increased with central or ectopic Cushing’s syndrome; decreased with adrenal Cushing’s syndrome

-- Corticotropin-Releasing-Hormone (CRH) test: the ACTH-concentration is measured before and after CRH-dose.
-Hypothalamic hyperfunctions and pituitary adenoma (= Cushing’s syndrome) experience an ACTH-increase after CRH-dose.
-This increase fails to appear with ectopic, paraneoplastic Cushing’s syndrome.
+Corticotropin-releasing-hormone (CRH): ACTH concentration is measured before and after the CRH dose.
+Hypothalamic hyperfunction and pituitary adenoma (= Cushing’s syndrome) show an ACTH increase after the CRH dose.
+The increase fails to occur in patients with ectopic and paraneoplastic Cushing’s syndrome.

-- High-dose dexamethasone inhibition test: 8mg dexamethasone are given for 2 days at midnight.
-This leads to cortisol suppression with a central Cushing’s syndrome.
-It fails to appear with a tumor of the adrenal cortex or ectopic cortisol production.
+High-dose dexamethasone inhibition: Patients are administered 8 mg of dexamethasone for 2 days at midnight, which suppresses cortisol in the case of central Cushing’s syndrome.
+The cortisol suppression fails to occur in patients with tumors of the adrenal cortex or ectopic cortisol production.

-In addition to that, the diagnostic imaging of the sella turcica or the adrenal cortex with CT or MRI might be useful.
-Paraneoplastic ACTH-increases are sometimes accompanied by an increase of the metabolite lipotropin.
+In addition, diagnostic imaging of the sella turcica or the adrenal cortex with CT or MRI can be used to establish hypercortisolism.
+Paraneoplastic ACTH increases may be accompanied occasionally by an increase in the metabolite lipotropin.

 Differential Diagnosis of Hypercortisolism